PugzAreCute/PugzAreCute/README.md

 ### Please look at [https://www.pugsclub.org/health/pug-breathing-problems/](https://www.pugsclub.org/health/pug-breathing-problems/) for more info

-I am truly sorry for breaking you're heart,I really wish it wasnt true, but wishes rarely, if ever change the truth.
+I am truly sorry for breaking you're heart, I really wish it wasnt true, but wishes rarely, if ever change the truth.